 - Pathways Academy.

-- Special Education schools (Fulton, Maywood School, Rotterdam Academies) and our special education programs in component school districts.
+- Special Education schools (Airline Drive Academy and the Maywood School) and our special education programs in component school districts.

 - All adult education programs including the Capital South Campus Center and Health Careers Center.
 Adult Education students will find updates relevant to them here.

-Employees critical to our operations continue to work on-site.
+Our administrative offices will open on July 6 for staff who need to work from this site, but will remain closed to the public.
+Employees critical to our operations will continue to work regularly on-site.
 This includes those responsible for physical inspection and maintenance of our network infrastructure, critical business and human resource office functions, receiving, security, maintenance/cleaning and specific services we provide to districts.

-BOCES annual meeting held online until further notice.
-The Capital Region BOCES Board of Education meets generally on the third Monday of every month at 5:30 p.m.
+BOCES board meetings held online until further notice.
+The Capital Region BOCES Board of Education meets generally on the third Monday of every month including July and August at 5:30 p.m.
 During COVID-19 we will adhere to the Governor’s Executive Order to hold meetings virtually.
 Agendas and meeting minutes are posted on BoardDocs.

 If you have any questions or need more information, please contact Board Clerk Mary Beth Bruno at 518-862-4920 or email@example.com.